 I knew getting everything ready for WSS was already so much work, and I was super stressed about learning and implementing an IG marketing strategy.
 So I made the risky decision to outsource months before my business was even supposed to launch.
 I’ve been a VA for another online business owner so my hubby and I decided to use all that money I was making from her and put it towards an IG strategist.

-Well, I hired one and had to fire her a couple months later.
-She was great at what she did, but had overloaded her schedule and unfortunately the quality of work I was getting wasn’t what I wanted (check it out – I listened to my gut here!).
+Well, I hired one and had to fire her a couple of months later.
+She was great at what she did but had overloaded her schedule and unfortunately, the quality of work I was getting wasn’t what I wanted (check it out – I listened to my gut here!).
 That was a really hard conversation, but I knew I needed to do it.

 Soon after I found Natasha at Sol Studio who has been a lifesaver and such a joy to work with!
 Allowing her to step into her expertise for my business so I can work in my own zone of genius was one of the best decisions I’ve made.